China's new coronavirus infections double due to imported cases

 In the impoverished province of Gansu, government officials are each required to spend at least 200 yuan ($28.25) a week to spur the recovery of the local catering industry.

-Reporting by Ryan Woo, Lusha Zhang and Se Young Lee; Editing by Kim Coghill and Michael Perry
+Reporting by Ryan Woo, Lusha Zhang, Huizhong Wu and Se Young Lee; Editing by Kim Coghill and Michael Perry